What a Guided Hike With Active by Nature Is Like

 (6) Mountain Vistas (Spring, Summer, Fall): The exact location of this trail is not disclosed.
 It is a less busy trail that has not been excessively exposed through social media and we would like to keep it that way.
 It is a wildlife rich environment that kicks you up into an alpine meadow relatively easily and quickly.
 At ll km in length, with 400 metres of elevation gain, it is similar to Chester Lake, but you definitely notice it is steeper.
 Time: Approximately 5 hours

-(7) The Ha Ling Half (Year-Round, depending on avalanche conditions): At 6 km, this is a relatively short hike, but it is never flat.
+(7) The Ha Ling Half (CLOSED BY ALBERTA PARKS FOR THE 2022 SEASON: Year-Round, depending on avalanche conditions): At 6 km, this is a relatively short hike, but it is never flat.
 It is continously steep, rising approximately 450 metres.
 By comparison, the full Ha Ling hike to the saddle is only about another kilometre in length, but another gruelling, almost 360 metres in elevation gain over 500 metres.
 So this little hike is well over half the total distance to the saddle (more like 6/7's!), but it is a little over half of the elevation gain.
 The Ha Ling Half does get you to a fabulous lookout and gives you a good idea of what the trail is like, possibly inspiring you to come back and do the Ha Ling hike to the saddle.
 Although a lot shorter hike than Mountain Vistas, I have rated this one as slightly more difficult because the elevation gain is greater over a shorter distance, meaning.... steeper.
 I believe most people find it easier to do more distance than more elevation gain.
 Time: Approximately 3 hours

 (8) Burstall Pass (Summer, Fall): At 15 km, plus a little bit of added distance exploring the pass, this is the longest hike Active by Nature offers.
 It is a full day hike and it requires a good level of hiking fitness.
 I recommend people having done a few hikes of 10 km or more in the hiking season before tackling this hike.
 It also has a healthy amount of elevation gain: 470 metres.
 But it is worth every bit of effort to get there!
 Time: Approximately 7 hours.

-(9) Ha Ling Trail to the Saddle (Year-Round, depending on avalanche conditions): At 7.2 kms and 810 metres of elevation gain, I rate this as Active by Nature's most challenging hike.
+(9) Ha Ling Trail to the Saddle (CLOSED BY ALBERTA PARKS FOR THE 2022 SEASON: Year-Round, depending on avalanche conditions): At 7.2 kms and 810 metres of elevation gain, I rate this as Active by Nature's most challenging hike.
 When people ask me what this is like, I say imagine going to the gym and spending 4 hours on the stair-climber machine.
 Although half of this 4 hours is going downhill, that is hard, if not harder than going uphill, depending on the state of you knee and hip joints.
 It is never flat.
 But oh.... those views!
 Again, it is so worth the effort.
 Four hours on the stair-climber machine does not at all compare with the sense of joy, wonder, exhileration or sense of accomplishment you will get from completing this hike on a well-defined and well-engineered trail.
 Did I mention the jaw-dropping views?
 Time: Approximately 4 - 5 hours.
 Note: This hike does not go all the way to the very summit, as that becomes a scramble on loose rock and more challenging terrain.
 It is another 400 metres in distance and 103 metres in elevation gain.

 Your Safety Is Top Priority